Qarik-Group/ultimate-guide-to-bosh/README.md

 For example, in most production environments you will be using a CPI that manages virtual machines (Amazon AWS, Google Compute, Microsoft Azure, VMWare vSphere, OpenStack).

+There is popular version of a BOSH director where its CPI provisions Linux containers.

 During the life of a deployment, one Instance will map to one Cloud Server most of the time.
 Sometimes the Cloud Server might be accidentally missing or being deliberately replaced.